CodeAmoherom/ScreenDimmer/README.md

 # ScreenDimmer
- This will act as a bightness control for your monitor
+ This will act as a brightness control for your monitor which does not support brightness control.